shivsj21/Notes/HAProxy Load Balancer.md

 ```sh
 python3 -m http.server 8082
 ```
-- These commands will run two simple HTTP servers on ports 8081 and 8082.
+- Instructions to set up two simple HTTP servers on ports 8081 and 8082.

+### Edit HAProxy Configuration File**
+   Steps to configure HAProxy with frontend and backend settings.

+5. **Verify HAProxy Configuration Syntax**
+   Command to check the HAProxy configuration for syntax errors.